burrowsa/Fixtures.jl/README.md

 Bonjour tout le monde
 after

+You can add fixtures that take arguments by specifying the arguments in the call to `add_fixture`:

+    add_fixture(:some_scope, greetings, "Bob")

+positional, default, vararg and keyword arguments are supported.
+Also if you want to capture the values produced by the fixture you must give it a name:

+    add_fixture(:some_scope, :greet_bob, greetings, "Bob")

+and then setting `fixture_values=true` when calling `apply_fixtures` makes all the fixture outputs available to the test code via a `Dict` passed to the `do` which is indexed by fixture name:

+    apply_fixtures(:some_scope, fixture_values=true) do values
+        println(values[:greet_bob])
+    end

+Output is still:

+> Hello Bob
+Secret message for Bob
+Good bye Bob

+## Simple Fixtures ##

-There is also a handy `add_simple_fixture` method that lets you define the setup and teardown functions separately:
+Fixtures.jl has a handy `add_simple_fixture` method that lets you define the setup and teardown functions separately:

 `function add_fixture(scope::Symbol, before::Function, after::Function)`

+## FactCheck.jl support ##

 For users of FactCheck.jl methods are provided to make it simple to use Fixtures.jl, here is an example using the two packages together: